Aloysius Pendergast: Background

 Aloysius Xingu Leng Pendergast was born in early December 1960 and raised in New Orleans, Louisiana.
 Pendergast retains his Southern manners and mellifluous Deep Southern accent.
 He studied anthropology at Harvard University (graduating summa cum laude) and received two D. Phil. degrees, one in Classics and the other in philosophy, from Balliol College, Oxford.

 Pendergast once served with the U.S. Special Forces in the elite "Ghost Company", a spiritual successor to the "Blue Light" detachment (now Delta Force) with Michael Decker and Howard Longstreet, his superiors at the FBI, and Proctor, who later became his bodyguard and chauffeur.
 The symbol for this company was "a ghost on a blue field, decorated with a star throwing a thunderbolt at a cat's eye with the number nine as its pupil, symbolizing the nine lives [its] members [...] were alleged to have..."
 The motto was "Fidelitas usque ad mortem" (Loyalty unto death).
 Most of his military records are classified and unknown.

 A number of years before the series began, Pendergast was married to Helen Esterhazy Pendergast.
 She was presumed killed in a hunting accident while in Africa (mauled by a lion), but reappears in the "Helen Trilogy".

 Pendergast is generally described as being stoically aloof and eccentric, though his ineffable politeness and unerring intellect imbue him with an irresistible charm or enigmatic sense of danger if the occasion should call for it.
 Well-learned in many subjects, he converses easily with doctors, scientists, intellectuals, vagabonds, highly specialized masters of specific disciplines, and people of a wide variety of language and culture alike.
 He is a master of psychological manipulation, disguise, and improvisation.

+Pendergast has a special intense disdain for officious pompous incompetent bureaucrats, and when he needs to approach them for one reason or another in his investigations, first does an in-depth study of their personal and professional lives, successfully using past corrupt, incompetent, or even criminal actions against them to get cooperation.
+Many find these scenes the most enjoyable in the books.

 Pendergast appreciates the finer things in life, including expensive cuisine and wines.
 Food and drink he enjoys include Château Pétrus wine, antipasto, green tea of only the purest and most spiritual kind, gelato, and steak tartare.
-He has a great distaste for opera.
+He has a great distaste for opera, and a disdain for the lobster roll, but will consume convenience store staples, like beef jerky, when tasks require such expediency.
 His interests encompass a wide variety of vastly differing walks of life, yet all focus on the enlightenment of the human mind, body, and soul.
 He spent a year in Tibet studying the deep meditative art of Chongg Ran, taught to him by the monks of the Gsalrig Chongg monastery.

 Pendergast is polyglot, demonstrating mastery of French, Italian, Latin, Greek, and Cantonese, and appears semi-fluent in Mandarin.
 He also has some knowledge of Japanese and Portuguese.
 He communicates with one of his housekeepers, who is deaf and mute, using American Sign Language.